 1. Let’s start with the biggest one.
 Jerry never changes.
 The movie’s big emotional payoff comes at the end, after this NFL agent’s only player/client provides a miraculous performance that forces the ownership’s hand and results in a new, big, deserved contract.
 Jerry comes home from a road trip he didn’t need to make, and then gets credit for returning.
 He interrupts the divorced women’s support group held at the home Dorothy (Renee Zellweger) shares with her sister to let her know he’d thought of her during this professional success and that “you complete me.”
 It’s presented as a seismic (and lasting) shift, but I’m not so sure.

 - He had nowhere else to go, and

 - Jerry never acknowledged, thanked or appeared to learn anything from the people around him.

 At best, Jerry is a glib cad with a killer smile, well versed in a caffeinated, bro version of commitment.
-He’ll kill for you, but will he listen to you?
-Even when has nothing else to do but listen?
+He’ll kill for you, as he and every one of his competitors claims, but will he listen to you?
+Even when he has nothing else to do but listen?